Tisevadon0852/Choosing-Your-Path-in-Web-Development/article.md

 # Choosing Your Path in Web Development: Frontend vs. Backend vs. Full Stack

-Feeling lost?
 Perhaps, you are coming from a non-tech career or a different tech career but want to switch to web development.
 As a newbie who is looking for how to get started with web development, this distinction can be confusing when people suggest that you should major in frontend, backend, or full-stack web development.

 Let me briefly explain these terms: Frontend web development refers to building the part of a website or web application that is visible to users, whereas backend web development involves building the part of a website that users cannot see, which supports many of the features and functionalities you see on the website or web application.
 Full-stack development means wearing both hats, building both the visible and invisible parts of a website.